 Day 09: Samkar – Nampan – Nyaung Shwe (Cycling)

-After that, our boat will head to Nyaung Shwe, the main gateway to Inle Lake.
-Then we take a soft walk to your hotel.
-Overnight in Nyaung Shwe hotel.
+Then, we will head to Nyaung Shwe, the main gateway to Inle Lake and transfer to the hotel.

 Day 10: Inle Lake Sightseeing – Red Mountain (Cycling)

-This day, we will take one more excursion by boat on Inle Lake.
-We join with local fishermen and observe their daily activities: fishing.
+This day, we will take an excursion by boat on Inle Lake.
+Join with local fishermen and observe their daily activities: fishing.
 They will show us how they use traditional techniques: rowing the boat with one leg while using both hands to fish, corral fish into their nets.
 These techniques take a lifetime to master the balance.
 If you want, you could try to catch some fishes for your lunch.
-Whether or not your fishing expedition is successful, this will be a memorable encounter with the Inthar fishermen.
+Whether or not your fishing expedition is successful, this will be a memorable encounter with the Intha fishermen.

-From there, we will cycle along the banks of Inle Lake and up into the hills to reach Red Mountain Estate Vineyards & Winery, one of Burma’s two wineries.
-Located 1,000 meters above sea level, Inle Lake is also the perfect place for winemaking in tropical Myanmar with locally grown grapes, sourced from Italy, France, Spain and Israel.
+From there, we hop back on our bikes and ride to catch the sunset at Red Mountain Winery.
+Located 1,000 meters above sea level, Inle Lake is also the perfect place for wine making in tropical Myanmar with locally grown grapes, sourced from Italy, France, Spain and Israel.
 The vineyard is founded in 2002, the winery employs French and Australian know-how and French, Spanish and Israeli vines to knock out some fine and varied vintages.
 Take a stroll through the grounds and in the factory, observing the production of Cabernets and Sauvignon and then sit down to take a try.
 Enjoy 4 different wines, with a light snack, as you watch the sun glisten on the calm waters of Inle.
 Then, transfer back to the hotel.

 Then head to the village’s pier for our kayaking tour today.
 Our guide will provide instructions and offer a test-ride before entering canals.
 Gliding through the narrow waterways between high mountains to quiet and peaceful villages and feel how close to nature you are.
 Seeing local people catching fishes while paddling a boat is an extraordinary experience in Kayaking.